KonSerg/rsschool-cv/cv.md

 ## Work experience:

-- Сomputer and office equipment repair engineer (2009 - 2014)
+- Сomputer and office equipment repair engineer (2009-2014)
-- Freelance: Web-Development (2010 - 2020)
+- Freelance: Web-Development (2010-2020)
-- Web-Developer,  (2020 - 2022)
+- Web-Developer and head of the tech department in small company for the integration of CRM Bitrix24 (2020-2022)
-- Small own company – CRM Integration (Since 2022 for same time).
+- Own CRM Integration company (Since 2022 for same time).

 ---

 ## Languages:

-- English (A2 - B1) LINKS HERE
 - Russian (Native)
+- English (A2 - B1)